icambridge-old/Autosmush/README.markdown

  * Pass the '-t' parameter to do a dry-run and see how much space you could be saving
  * Adds far future expiration header to each file
  * Prints a summary of total bytes saved when complete
+ * Selects files to be smushed using an SQL query

 REQUIREMENTS
 ------------